apple/swift-protobuf/Sources/SwiftProtobuf/Docs.docc/API.md

 ### Type modifiers

 **Proto3 singular fields** generate properties of the corresponding type above.
-These properties are initialized to the appropriate default value as specified in the proto3 specification:
+The generated initializer sets these properties to the appropriate default value specified in the proto3 specification:

-* Numeric fields are initialized to zero.
+* Numeric fields: zero.
-* Boolean fields are initialize to false.
+* Boolean fields: false.
-* String fields are initialized to the empty string.
+* String fields: the empty string.
-* Bytes fields are initialized to an empty Data() object.
+* Bytes fields: an empty `Data()` object.
-* Enum fields are initialized to the default value (the value corresponding to zero, which must be the first item in the enum).
+* Enum fields: the default value (the value corresponding to zero, which must be the first item in the enum).
-* Message fields are initialized to an empty message of the appropriate type.
+* Message fields: an empty message of the appropriate type.

-Notes: For performance, the field may be initialized lazily, but this is invisible to the user.
-The property is serialized if it has a non-default value.
+Notes: For performance, the generated accessor may initialize the field lazily, but this is invisible to the user.
+The encoder serializes the property only if it has a non-default value.

 **Proto2 `optional` fields** generate properties of the corresponding type above.
-It also generates `has` and `clear` methods that can be used to test whether the field has a value or to reset it to it's default.
+It also generates `has` and `clear` methods that you can use to test whether the field has a value or to reset it to its default.
-If a default value was specified in the proto file, the field is initialized to that value, and is reset to that value when you invoke the `clear` method.
+If the `.proto` file specifies a default value, the generated initializer sets the field to that value, and the `clear` method resets it to that value when you invoke it.
-If no default value was specified, the default value is the same as for proto3 singular fields above.
+If the `.proto` file doesn't specify a default value, the default value is the same as for proto3 singular fields above.

-**Proto2 `required` fields** Required fields behave the same as optional fields, except that binary serialization or deserialization may fail if the field is not provided.
+**Proto2 `required` fields** Required fields behave the same as optional fields, except that binary serialization or deserialization may fail if you don't provide the field.

 To illustrate the handling of proto2 fields, consider the following short example: